Pumpapa/minimalmagic/content/TRS/MemoryManagement.md

 However, this approach only makes sense in a relatively small number of cases.

 # Mark and Sweep
-Most memory managers use accessibility-criteria in a two-phased approach called **Mark and Sweep**:
+Most memory managers use accessibility criteria in a two-phased approach called **Mark and Sweep**:

-* in the mark-phase all objects accessible to a program are marked
+* in the mark-phase, all objects accessible to a program are marked
 * in the sweep-phase all unmarked objects are reclaimed

-This approach is complex in general (we will describe issues below), but under certain circumstances (i.e., restrictions) that complexity can be reduced.
+This approach is complex in general (we will describe issues below), but under certain circumstances (i.e., restrictions), that complexity can be reduced.
 Two criteria to look at are:

 * storage space: most systems require some additional storage for bookkeeping.
 For example, the reference counter mentioned above requires an integer field in every object;
-* execution time: the mark and sweep algorithm takes time and (depending on the details) may need to block operation of the user program while it is executing.
+* execution time: the mark and sweep algorithm takes time and (depending on the details) may need to block the operation of the user program while it is executing.

 Before describing issues and restrictions which mediate those issues, let's discuss common overhead.

 * **time overhead**
-There is no absolute acceptable time-overhead for memory management including garbage collection.
-Many systems perform at about 3-5% (i.e. 3-5% of overall execution time is spent in garbage collection).
+There is no absolute acceptable time-overhead for memory management, including garbage collection.
+Many systems perform at about 3-5% (i.e., 3-5% of overall execution time is spent in garbage collection).
 In addition, if garbage collection blocks the user program, an absolute maximum of 0.5 seconds or so is accepted in interactive programs.
 Note that memory management often entails some bookkeeping overhead in addition to garbage collection itself, which is difficult to measure.
 * **space overhead**
-There is no absolute acceptable space-overhead for memory management including garbage collection.
-Many systems perform at about 30-50% overhead (i.e. 23-33% of overall space is allocated to implement memory management).
+There is no absolute acceptable space-overhead for memory management, including garbage collection.
+Many systems perform at about 30-50% overhead (i.e., 23-33% of overall space is allocated to implement memory management).
-* space and time overhead cannot be separated.
-If speed is an issue, more storage can be allocated for a faster algorithm, and vice versa.
+* Space and time overhead cannot be separated.
+If speed is an issue, more storage can be allocated for a faster algorithm and vice versa.
 Additionally, as memory in use approaches total available memory, many approaches deteriorate in efficiency.
-[Quantifying the Performance of Garbage Collection vs. Explicit Memory Management, Herz & Berger](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.61.9682&rep=rep1&type=pdf) shows (among other things) that a memory overhead of 500% can reduces the time overhead to almost 0.
+[Quantifying the Performance of Garbage Collection vs. Explicit Memory Management, Herz & Berger](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.61.9682&rep=rep1&type=pdf) shows (among other things) that a memory overhead of 500% can reduce the time overhead to almost 0.
 * acceptable time and space overhead is also influenced by the average size of nodes and the frequency with which they are allocated and reclaimed.
-Some languages use nodes essentially in their execution model (e.g. functional languages), whereas others use them only to build persistent data structures.
+Some languages use nodes essentially in their execution model (e.g., functional languages), whereas others use them only to build persistent data structures.
 In any event, if small nodes are used frequently, space and time overhead must be kept to a minimum.

 # Mark
 The mark phase generally consists of two steps: